smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 8. Navigate to GitHub and Visit the `content-web` Action from your GitHub Fabmedical repository and check if it is in **running state** with Orange color or not, if its running  then **skip step 9** and continue from step 11.

-9. Navigate to GitHub and Visit the `content-web` Action from your GitHub Fabmedical repository. if there is no workflow run with name `content-web` then proceed with next step to run/re-run the workflow jobs.
+9. Navigate to GitHub and Visit the `content-web` Action from your GitHub Fabmedical repository.
+If there is no workflow run with name `content-web` then proceed with next step to run/re-run the workflow jobs.

    ![Select content-web from the Actions and Re-run the Job](media/github-action.png)